EBA CONSTITUTION

 Section 8.2: Expulsion.

 A member may be expelled from membership of the EBA.
 A notice regarding this intention will be given to the national member allowing a period of two months to rectify the situation at hand.
 Failure by the member to satisfy the EBA that the situation has been rectified satisfactorily will result in the member being notified further of the ratification of the decision to expel the member.
 Only members not being considered for expulsion are eligible to vote.
-The motives for expulsion may include the following:
+The motives for expulsion may include but are not limited to the following:

 i) Refusal to pay any liabilities due to the EBA.